Stoic-Angel/Stoic-Angel/README.md

 * 🌍  I'm based in Noida
 * ✉️  You can contact me at [aayushjain981@gmail.com](mailto:aayushjain981@gmail.com)
-* 🤝  I'm open to collaborating on Deep learning and GenAI projects
+* 🤝  I'm open to collaborating on Deep Learning, GenAI, and Quant projects
 * ⚡  Exploring competitive programming

 ### Skills